Fudan-iGEM/2024-wiki/src/promotion-video.md

     </div>
 </div>

 <br>

-MINERAL demonstrates extraordinary creativity, and the same principles can be applied to other heavy metals, building a bridge between nature and human society through synthetic biology.
+[MINERAL](#fig4) demonstrates extraordinary creativity, and the same principles can be applied to other heavy metals, building a bridge between nature and human society through synthetic biology.

+Link to our promotion video [https://video.igem.org/w/d1795b71-2707-4eeb-92ce-5b88145ef1a3](https://video.igem.org/w/d1795b71-2707-4eeb-92ce-5b88145ef1a3)